softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 // + SortedMerge code!
 ```

 First we define a fold-Sink which always contains the last element seen, hence will materialize to a `Future[Int]`.
 Then we use the (mutable) graph builder & DSL to define how data should flow in the system.
 To do that, we create a specialized `merge` component (more on that later), which has two inputs and one output.
 We connect the two inputs to the input list, and the output to the sink that we have define earlier.
-It’s a closed graph since all inputs & outputs are connected; it is also possible to define a partial graph with a given shape.
+It's a closed graph since all inputs & outputs are connected; it is also possible to define a partial graph with a given shape.
 Once defined, the graph `g` is immutable and can be materialized multiple times.

 The most important part is of course the `SortedMerge` component which can be implemented using the provided `FlexiMerge` DSL for defining arbitrary merges.
 See [MergeSortedStreams.scala](https://github.com/softwaremill/streams-tests/blob/master/src/main/scala/com/softwaremill/streams/MergeSortedStreams.scala) for the full source, as it is a bit long.
 You will probably recognize a very similar state machine as we have defined in the scalaz-stream example!
 However, the case when one stream is finished is handled differently and we need some mutable state (`outstanding`) to store the element which was read from one of the streams but not yet emitted.

-Unfortunately, using the current `FlexiMerge` implementation it is not possible to implement the `SortedMerge` correctly, as it is not possible to emit elements when the input stream finished (see [akka issue #16753](https://github.com/akka/akka/issues/16753)).
+Unfortunately, using the current `FlexiMerge` implementation it is not possible to implement the `SortedMerge` correctly, as it is **not possible** to emit elements when the input stream finished (see [akka issue #16753](https://github.com/akka/akka/issues/16753)).

 # Parallel processing

 A quite common use-case is to process some data items in parallel.
-Let’s say we have a stream of numbers and we want to split them into two streams of odd/even numbers, transform in parallel (we’ll emulate an expensive computation using `Thread.sleep`) and merge the result.
+Let's say we have a stream of numbers and we want to split them into two streams of odd/even numbers, transform in parallel (we'll emulate an expensive computation using `Thread.sleep`) and merge the result.
 The split is deterministic (depending on `% 2` result), the merge is nondeterministic (we combine the results from the two streams in whatever order they complete).

-First, let’s look at the akka-stream version.
+First, let's look at the akka-stream version.
 The full source is in [ParallelProcessing.scala](https://github.com/softwaremill/streams-tests/blob/master/src/main/scala/com/softwaremill/streams/ParallelProcessing.scala):

 ```scala
 override def run(in: List[Int]) = {